 Keep an Inventory

-This can be as loose or as detailed as you like, but the more detailed it is, the better you'll be at both budgeting and at wasting less food.
+Once again, this can be as loose or as detailed as you like, but the more detailed it is, the better you'll be at both budgeting and at wasting less food.

 With a little bit of effort, you can put together a well-stocked pantry that meets your needs and keeps your family happy.
 Once you have this, you'll be able to plan meals easily, use up your perishables, and waste less food.